c-marc/countdown-reacteur/README.md

 Any code review is welcome: html, JS and/or CSS.

-I'm specifically not sure about or satsfied by:
+I'm specifically not sure about or satsfied with:

 - strategy for DOM manipulation without React (this is about dark/light versions: 2 images; 2 icons):